Hexagram #5: Water over Heaven

-The lesson of this hexagram is that good things come to those who wait.
+The lesson of hexagram number 5 is that good things come to those who wait.
 Patience requires both inner strength and a commitment to resist the temptation of acting prematurely.
 Often hardships will arise in the course of one's time spent waiting.
 The message here is that those who endure these hardships, and "cross great streams" will emerge victorious.
 Do not be put off your path at this time.

 Changes in Line 1

 Patience is best exercised from a proper vantage point.
 Consider placing oneself in a position from where one can watch approaching events at a distance.
 Do not alter your daily routine, because there is much in it that will help you when events move more quickly.

 During tests of patience, it is easy to assume the worst.
 Such assumptions cause undue panic and grief and reduce one's ability to think clearly and rationally.
 Remember that with patience comes perseverance.
 Do not be swayed by unwarranted fears of failure.

 Changes in Line 3

 "Waiting in the Marsh"

 While waiting for events to happen, it is important to remain ready for action.
 Changes in this line represent a warning that things are not "at the ready" and your response may be too slow when the situation calls for action.